 - Team approaches to succession planning assistance

 - “Soft skills” such as communications, facilitation, and conflict management

 - No identified successor; family v. unrelated transferees

 More peer-to-peer learning.
 To provide ongoing support, state team calls will share cases, engage in peer-to-peer mentoring, and problem solve.
 The calls will focus on participants sharing the work they are doing with farmers, questions, challenges, and successes.
 Two calls will be scheduled between February and April.
 (Calls will be 90 minutes max.)

 Interact with at least 4 farm families around their succession planning between February and May.
 Your interaction will depend on your role(s) and their situation.
 You will document your work and be asked to share about it (respecting confidentiality) on training calls and in project reporting.

-This technical seminar will be held at a future time in person or virtually as conditions allow.
+SAVE THE DATE!
+September 20 – 30, 2021.
 Stay tuned for more details or request updates about this unique training opportunity.

 - Entity selection

 - Tax planning & tax issues

 - Estate planning applied to farms & farmers (including trusts and other instruments)